sinarostami75/Easy-to-use-Kubernetes-K8s/README.md

 Kubernetes is hosted by the Cloud Native Computing Foundation (CNCF).
 If your company wants to help shape the evolution of technologies that are container-packaged, dynamically scheduled, and microservices-oriented, consider joining the CNCF.
 For details about who's involved and how Kubernetes plays a role, read the CNCF announcement.

 # To start using K8s
+See our documentation on kubernetes.io.

+Try our interactive tutorial.

+Take a free course on Scalable Microservices with Kubernetes.

+To use Kubernetes code as a library in other applications, see the list of published components.
+Use of the k8s.io/kubernetes module or k8s.io/kubernetes/... packages as libraries is not supported.